iamsouvik9/CI-CD-Petclinic-Project/README.md

 # Petclinic-CI-CD-Project

-## 1. Create an Ubuntu EC2 instance in AWS account that will act as a Tomcat Server for the Java Application.
+## 1. Create an Ubuntu EC2 instance in AWS account that will act as a Server for the Java Application.

 <img width="960" alt="1" src="https://github.com/iamsouvik9/CI-CD-Petclinic-Project/assets/79768737/355b381a-43f4-4115-bbaf-bb7316f86e19">